Mouthy Money editor Edmund Greaves meets author and entrepreneur Robert Gardner to find out about…Read More →

-Mouthy Money’s Your Questions Answered panellist Natasha Heron answers a reader’s question on whether they will have a higher rate of tax after renting his property in Wales, while living somewhere else.
+Mouthy Money’s Your Questions Answered panellist Natasha Heron answers a reader’s question on whether they will have a higher rate of tax on their rental property in Wales while living somewhere else.

 Question: I own a home (paying the mortgage) in Wales which is currently being rented to tenants.